CenterForDigitalHumanities/navplace-viewer/README.md

 The Research Computing Group at Saint Louis University shall be credited for the original source code in all software distributions and publications.

 The original source code remains freely and openly available.
 The repackaging and sale of the original source code is not allowed.
-This source code may be a part of other larger Software that is for sale, so long as that other Software contains the required attribution mentioned abovecd E:.
+This source code may be a part of other larger Software that is for sale, so long as that other Software contains the required attribution mentioned above.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.